Want to know the most fun thing you can do to make your skin look amazing?

-What is Keratin?
-Keratin is a type of cell that makes up our skin, hair and nails - basically the entire outer layer of our body!
-And being that the outermost layer of us is what people see, the health of our keratin cells plays a big role in how we are presented to the world.
-So yes - super important!
+When it comes to healthy skin, hair and nails, a healthy diet makes a big difference.
+That’s because your diet affects your body’s ability to produce keratin.
+Keratin is a type of cell that makes up our skin, hair, and nails - basically the entire outer layer of our body!
+And, being that the outermost layer of us is what people see, the health of our keratin cells plays a big role in how we are presented to the world.

-Despite the fact that once they become our skin, hair and nails, these keratin cells are, in fact, dead, we can still help them look their best as they grow out.
+Despite the fact that once keratin cells become our skin, hair and nails, these they are, in fact, dead, we can still help them look their best as they grow out.
 This is where nutrition comes in.
 Our body forms keratin cells through a complicated process that involves amino acids and protein synthesis.
-If you’re showing dry or brittle hair, skin and nails, it may be a sign that your body doesn’t have a healthy toolbox for keratin production.
+If you’re sporting dry or brittle hair, skin and nails, it may be a sign that your body doesn’t have a healthy toolbox for keratin production.

 So what are the most important nutrients we need for creating healthy skin, hair and nails?
 Let us lay out the essentials for you here.
 The good news?
 You can get these simply through eating!